Marti Stevens (actress): Other events

-In January 2016, it was announced that she along with Barbara Cook, Tony winner Billy Porter, Lea Salonga, De'Adre Aziza, Amanda Green, Emmy Raver-Lampman, Lindsay Mendez, Rebecca Naomi Jones, Telly Leung and others were to perform at a benefit concert connected with the late Lena Horne.
-The event was to take place at New York City’s Symphony Space on Jan.
-11 at 7:30 PM.
+In January 2016, it was announced that Stevens, along with Barbara Cook, Billy Porter, Lea Salonga, De'Adre Aziza, Amanda Green, Emmy Raver-Lampman, Lindsay Mendez, Rebecca Naomi Jones, Telly Leung, and others were to perform at a benefit concert connected with the late Lena Horne.
+The event was to take place at New York City's Symphony Space on January 11, 2016.

 Stage

+In 1960, Stevens appeared at the East 74th Street Theater in George Gershwin's Oh, Kay!, with Penny Fuller and Linda Lavin.

 In March 1970, having been brought to Australia by Philip Productions, she was appearing at the Anthenaeum theater in Melbourne with Tony Hanlon in the James Burrows directed Forty Carats.

 Film and television roles

 In 1962, she had a role in the film All Night Long, a film with the British jazz-scene as its backdrop, based on Shakespeare's Othello.
 She played the role of Delia Lane, wife of a black musician, Aurelius Rex, played by Paul Harris.
 They become victim to the devious and sinister meddling by musician Johnny Cousin, played by Patrick McGoohan.
 Stevens sings two songs in the film.